Archaeological-Museum-Hamburg/Tachy2GIS/README.md

 $ pipenv shell
 $ qgis &
 ```
-For 3D-Viewer please note that it dpeends on vtk.
-Please install vtk via pip to use the plugin.
+For 3D-viewer please note that it depends on vtk.
+Please install vtk via pip to use the 3D-viewer plugin.